YoussefKamal098/binary_trees/README.md

 - `Search:` Searching for a specific node or value in the tree.
 - `Insertion and Deletion:` Adding and removing nodes from the tree while maintaining the binary tree properties.
 - `Balanced vs. Unbalanced Trees:` Balanced trees have approximately the same number of nodes on the left and right subtrees, leading to more efficient operations.

+## Binary trees classification

+Binary trees can be classified into different categories based on various characteristics.
+Here are some common classifications of binary trees:

+1. `Full Binary Tree:` A binary tree in which every node other than the leaves has two children.

+2. `Complete Binary Tree:` A binary tree in which all levels are completely filled except possibly for the last level, which is filled from left to right.

+3. `Perfect Binary Tree:` A binary tree in which all internal nodes have two children and all leaf nodes are at the same level.

+4. `Balanced Binary Tree:` A binary tree in which the height of the left and right subtrees of any node differs by at most one.

+5. `Degenerate (or Pathological) Binary Tree:` A binary tree in which each parent node has only one associated child node.

+6. `Binary Search Tree (BST):` A binary tree in which for each node, all elements in its left subtree are less than the node's value, and all elements in its right subtree are greater than the node's value.

+7. `AVL Tree:` A self-balancing binary search tree in which the heights of the two child subtrees of any node differ by at most one.

+These are some common classifications, but there are also other types of binary trees used in different scenarios and applications.
+Each classification has its own characteristics and properties that make it suitable for specific use cases.

 ## Binary Search Trees (BST)